Collateral Damage: A Triptych - Stories by Soma Mei Sheng Frazier

 —Sarah Shun-lien Bynum, The New Yorker's 20 Under 40 author

 Reading these stories is like stepping into a mine field—there is a sharp sense of danger and quick little explosions of pain and poetry, hurt and healing, on every page.
 These are war stories, brilliantly lit with insight and compassion.

 —Molly Giles, prize-winning author of Rough Translations and more

 This set of stories beautifully captures the unavoidable ripple effect of violence that war inflicts upon its (distant, unintended, secondary) victims.
 Ordinary life, and lives, also suffers the after-shock, leaving the living guilty and grief-stricken and hard-pressed to name themselves 'lucky'.
 A very powerful triptych from a writer to watch.

 —Antonya Nelson, named one of the 20 best young fiction writers in America today by The New Yorker

 $1 from every book sold supports First Place for Youth: an Oakland-based nonprofit providing intensive services to foster youth at the critical juncture when they "age out" of the system.

 Soma Mei Sheng Frazier is an East Coast Native living in the San Francisco Bay Area.
 She was Editor of the late COG Magazine.
-You can find her work online at Eclectica Magazine, Carve Magazine, and Eleven Eleven.
+You can find her work online at Eclectica Magazine, Carve Magazine, and Hyphen Magazine.
 New work is forthcoming in a second little prose chapbook to be published in March by Nomadic Press, as well as in Glimmer Train and ZYZZYVA, while Soma completes a novel and a screenplay.
 She is Editor of COG.